Stripe Co-Founders John and Patrick Collison. Source: stripe.com

 Taxes can be complicated when it comes to RSUs sold in a tender offer.
 In the case of Stripe’s double-trigger RSUs, the dollar amount vested is recorded as ordinary income in the tax year, and the taxable amount is calculated as the difference between the fair market value (aka, valuation) and the awarded price.
 Stripe’s internal valuation, for tax purposes, is officially measured by something called Section 409A of the United States Internal Revenue Code.
 It’s a number that must be determined by a third-party firm.

 The selling price of the RSUs in the tender offer will be determined by the 409A valuation.
-Stripe is going into this $4 billion round with a $55 billion valuation, down from the $95 billion valuation it reached in March 2021.
+Stripe closed this $6.5 billion round with a $50 billion valuation, down from the $95 billion valuation it reached in March 2021.
 Because of that decrease, it will help employees by reducing taxes owed, potentially keeping some within a lower tax bracket too.

 Does this mean that all Stripe employees will be required to sell their shares?